helenclx/leilukin-site/src/shrines/starwarskotor/articles/faq-same-gender-romance-mods.md

             <li>909MAL.mod</li>
             <li>950COR.mod</li>
         </ul>
-        <p>If you cannot find those .mod files in your Modules folder, your issue might be caused by your computer registering two different installation locations for <cite>KotOR 2</cite>.
-I suggest you check out <a href="https://steamcommunity.com/sharedfiles/filedetails/?id=779622644" target="_blank">this guide on how to make sure your computer recognize the version of <cite>KotOR 2</cite> game where you want to install KotOR 2 mods on</a>.
+        <p>If you cannot find those .mod files in your Modules folder, your issue might be caused by your computer registering two different installation locations for {% cite "KotOR 2" %}.
+I suggest you check out <a href="https://steamcommunity.com/sharedfiles/filedetails/?id=779622644" target="_blank">this guide on how to make sure your computer recognize the version of {% cite "KotOR 2" %} game where you want to install KotOR 2 mods on</a>.
 While the guide focuses on Steam version of KotOR 2, you could edit the registry to make your computer properly recognise the installation location of your KotOR 2 game.</p>
-        <p>Here are the default installation locations of <cite>KotOR 2</cite> depending on the game version:</p>
+        <p>Here are the default installation locations of {% cite "KotOR 2" %} depending on the game version:</p>
         <ul>
             <li><span class="bold-text">Steam (32-bit Windows):</span> C:\Program Files\Steam\steamapps\common\Knights of the Old Republic II</li>
             <li><span class="bold-text">Steam (64-bit Windows):</span> C:\Program Files (x86)\Steam\steamapps\common\Knights of the Old Republic II</li>